-She spins some of her favorite tunes, from super-low-fidelity cassette tape demos to pop opera.
+This week, she spun us some of her favorite tunes, from super-low-fidelity cassette tape demos to pop opera.
+Just the stuff for an intimate soiree.

 Natalie Mering: I live in a really tiny studio apartment.
 There’s not a lot of space to go hide and not bond, so any dinner party of mine is going to be a collection of people probably sitting on the floor on pillows very close to one another.